 Amtrak’s Auto Train is a fun way to start or end any trip along the east coast.
-Book the Auto Train using the website, at the Auto Train Stations, or over the phone at 1-877-SKIP-95.
+Book the Auto Train using the website, Auto Train Stations, or phone at 1-877-SKIP-I-95.

-A few takeaways keep valuables out of sight; it reduces temptation and smart to do anyway.
+A few takeaways keep valuables out of sight; it reduces temptation and best practice anyway.
 Pack an overnight bag and leave the rest in your car.